Rescuers in India digging for 37 trapped in glacier flood - WTMJ

 A senior government official told The Associated Press that they don’t know the total number of people who were working in the Dhauliganga project.
 “The number of missing people can go up or come down,” S A Murugesan said.

-Pandey said Sunday that 140 workers at the two plants were missing.
-Surjeet Singh, a police official, said at least nine bodies were recovered.
+Pandey said Monday that 165 workers at the two plants, not including those trapped in the tunnel, were missing and at least 18 bodies were recovered.

 Those rescued Sunday were taken to a hospital, where they were recovering.